Logtism/godotdevconsole/README.md

 - `createpanel` Creates a panel of a given type.
 - `destroypanel` Removes a panel by name.
 - `help` Displays a list of command or more detailed infomation about a command.
+- `info` - Displays info about the system.
 - `ping` Prints 'Pong!'.
 - `pinglog` Writes a log with message 'Ping!' and level INFO.
 - `showlogs` Sets whether to show logs in the current terminal panel.